-Proprietary Material: Proprietary or classified material included in a proposal for Federal funding, but not directly related to the Applicant's eligibility under this Solicitation may be excluded from the Application.
+Proprietary Material: Proprietary or classified material included in a proposal for Federal funding, but not directly related to the Applicant's eligibility under this Solicitation, may be excluded from the Application.
 If excluded, the Applicant must submit a notarized statement, signed by an authorized official of the Applicant, attesting that the excluded material is proprietary or classified and that economic harm or violation of Federal rules pertaining to classified materials will result if such materials are submitted.
-This statement may be included with the attestation described in Item 7 above; however, the Board may find Applications containing proposals that attempt to restrict the dissemination of large amounts of information unacceptable and may, at its discretion, reject these Applications.
+This statement may be combined with that described in Item 7 above.
+The Board may find Applications containing proposals that attempt to restrict the dissemination of large amounts of information unacceptable and may reject these Applications at its discretion.